Suryaprasadindra/Meals_forecasting_project/README.md

 # Meals_forecasting_project

+client is having difficulty in predicting number of orders per different meals in different centers. developing an effective forecast model to predict orders of meal, so that client can manage invenory efficiency for future orders.
-this is related to logistics and warehouse analytics subject term project **Weekly Demand data (train.csv):**
+ (this is related to logistics and warehouse analytics subject -term project )

+**Weekly Demand data (train.csv):**
 Variable	Definition
 id	Unique ID